 Pie Susu Bali

 The Susu Filling

-Next, make the filling.
-In a large mixing bowl, add the milk OR water, sweetened condensed milk, sugar, egg yolks, vanilla extract, cornstarch, and salt.
+While the shells are chilling, make the filling.
+In a large mixing bowl, add the milk OR water, sweetened condensed milk, sugar, egg yolks, vanilla extract, milk paste if using, cornstarch, and salt.

+Pie Susu Bali